EstherAlo/DAREY.IO-Projects/Project7/Project7.md

 ![pic10a](./images/pic10a.png)

-- In order for NFS server to be accessible from the client, following ports: TCP 111, UDP 111, UDP 2049
+- In order for NFS server to be accessible from the client, I open the following ports and allowed access from the web subcidrs: TCP 111, UDP 111, UDP 2049

  # CONFIGURE THE DATABASE SERVER